Strategic storytelling – the importance of sharing stories

-This is a cross post from Couravel.com written by Mike Pounsford and the Oxfam Rich picture image is by David Gifford.
+This is a cross post from Couravel.com written by Mike Pounsford.
+The Oxfam Rich picture is by David Gifford.

 Storytelling is often seen as a communication tool to be used by leaders to influence an audience.
 But some of the most powerful applications of strategic storytelling involve groups of people from all levels and disciplines sharing their stories and linking these to a higher strategic narrative.
 Global organisations such as the charity Oxfam, New Look – the fashion retailer, TUI – the travel company, GSK – the pharmaceutical giant and BAE Systems – the defence and engineering business, have all developed meaning and purpose for their people by encouraging people to tell their stories to each other.